akulbansal1/Notes_Obsidian/Akul's Notebook/Podcasts/Flirting_With_Models/S6E4, Roni Isrealov.md

 - "I think it's difficult to allocate to a stand-alone Variance Risk Premia fund"
 	- "I think a good candidate for VRP allocations is as an individual sleeve of a multi-strat fund or as an overlay on other exposures"

+- wrote a paper on factor exposures of corporate bonds [[Give Credit Where Credit is Due What Explains Corporate Bond Returns?]]